Maurice of Kirkham: Life

 According to his own account, Maurice was 65 years old when he wrote to Archbishop Roger shortly after 1171.
 This would place his birth around 1107–1109.
-He studied Hebrew for three years in his youth and copies of some Hebrew psalters that had belonged to Archbishop Gerard of York, which he claims won the admiraton of the Jews of York.
+He studied Hebrew for three years in his youth and copies of some Hebrew psalters that had belonged to Archbishop Gerard of York, which he claims won the admiration of the Jews of York.

 Maurice succeeded Prior Geoffrey sometime between 1148 and 1153.
 At the time of his letter to Archbishop Roger, he had been at Kirkham for 53 years.
 In that correspondence, he reveals that he had raised the issue of the Salomite heresy at the Council of Tours convoked and attended by Pope Alexander III in 1163 and a little earlier at a local council in Northampton.

 That Maurice died after 1174 may be implied by his reference to Bernard of Clairvaux as a saint (sanctus), since Bernard was canonzied in that year.
 He was succeeded as prior by Drogo, who died between 1188 and 1191.

 It has been suggested that the Maurice to whom Walter Daniel dedicated his Life of Ailred of Rievaulx shortly after 1167 may be the prior of Kirkham.
 Walter wrote seeking information about Ailred, who had become abbot of Rievaulx in 1147.
 Rievaulx had been founded in 1132 by Walter Espec, who had earlier founded Kirkham in 1121.